AngoyJessaMae/Data-Structure-and-Algorithm/README.md

-then i use a main function para sa akong solving at the same time graphing for y values and executing the results to my output file then there is an option para makapili ang user ug unsa iyang igraph and then if naggaask ang user ug igraph nagacreate sad ug result sa ouput file ang every y values ato na expression na gipili ni user writing lang ni siya not appending po.
-Thanks
+then i use a main function para sa akong solving at the same time graphing for y values and executing the results to my output file then there is an option para makapili ang user ug unsa iyang igraph and then if naggaask ang user ug igraph nagacreate sad ug result sa ouput file ang every y values ato na expression na gipili ni user writing lang ni siya and  not appending po